06mferrier/06mferrier.github.io/portfolio.md

 Once I have uploaded it, the link to this PDF will go here.

 The link above opens the first chapter of the notes I made during the course MATH5015m at the University of Leeds.
 This course was an introduction to functional analysis, measure theory, spaces of Lp integrable functions and Fourier theory on groups.
 This chapter should be accessible to those familiar with real analysis and theory of vector spaces.
 This file was typeset with LaTeX.

-## My Notes From Google's Technical Writing Course
-Link from github/turn the repository into pages first.

-## How to Write Mathematics Help Pages
-Under construction